Martin-Rudolph/cuDebye/README.md

 However, other parts can be specified by executing **viewdeb([xmin,xmax; ymin,ymax; zmin,zmax])** and the whole structure can be plotted using **viewdeb([-Inf, Inf])**.
 Everything can be rotated, using the marked button.

+## Running Multiple Files
+It is also possible to run multiple xyz- and/or deb-files using the function _multisim_